peterjakubowski/Face-Labeler-Pilot-Workflow/README.md

 ## Launching the tool

-To launch the streamlit server within the virtual environment, run the following command while the virtual environment is activated (you should see (streamlit_env1) in your command prompt):
+To launch the streamlit server within the virtual environment, run the following command while the virtual environment is activated (you should see (facelabelerpilot_env) in your command prompt):

 ```
-streamlit run streamlit_faces.py
+streamlit run face_labeler_pilot_workflow.py
 ```

 Then open http://localhost:8501